eridur-de/mightyscape-1.2/extensions/fablabchemnitz/boxes.py/boxes/CONTRIBUTING.rst

 *documentation/build/html*.
 You need to have *sphinx* installed for this to work.

-The online documentation gets build and updated automatically by the Travis CI as soon as the changes makes it into the GitHub master branch.
+The online documentation gets build and updated automatically by the Github Actions as soon as the changes makes it into the GitHub *master* branch.

 Provide photos for generators
 -----------------------------

 Many generators still come without an example photo.
 If you are creating such an item consider donating a good picture.
-You can simply attach it to `ticket #140
+You can simply attach it to `ticket #628
-<https://github.com/florianfesti/boxes/issues/140>`_.
+<https://github.com/florianfesti/boxes/issues/628>`_.
 If you want you can
 also create a proper pull request instead:

-* Make sure you have sh, convert (ImageMagick), sed and sha256sum installed
+* Make sure you have sh, ImageMagick (You will need to install legacy utilities for convert), sed and sha256sum installed
 * The picture needs to be an jpg file with the name of the generator (This is case sensitive.
 Use CamelCase.)
 * The picture should be 1200 pixels wide and square or not too far from square (3:4 is fine).
+* Minimize the file size by running it through `Tiny Png <https://tinypng.com/>`_
 * Place the file in *static/samples/*
 * Check if the picture shows up at the bottom of the settings page of the generator when running *scripts/boxesserver*